malonsol/TFM_KSchool/README.md

 *(An utterly useful Conda official cheatsheet can be found [here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf))*

+### Download the data
+The whole project has been zipped and uploaded to Google Drive.
+Here is the [link](https://drive.google.com/drive/folders/11dHZbCN1WCdrYVgMQM8FwV2x2KzdewXI)

+:warning: **RELATIVE PATHS WARNING** :warning:

+Relative paths have been used throughout all the notebooks in order to ensure complete reproducibility.
+DO NOT change directory arborescence !!!

 ### Running the Jupyter Notebooks
 The proper way to fully reproduce the project is to run the notebooks in the corresponding order.
 To ease this process, these have been numbered:
 - [1_otp_preprocessing](notebooks/1_otp_preprocessing.ipynb)